chris-morse/Pokemon/README.md

 Created 3/14/22

-Command Line Pokemon remake,
+Project: Command Line Pokemon remake
-to work on C++ skills
+Goal: To refine C++ skills

 In the early stages of development

 To play, download as ZIP, unzip, navigate to folder in terminal, and enter